governify/bluejay-docs/docs/deployment/docker-compose-local-quickstart.md

 docker-compose -f docker-bluejay/docker-compose-local.yaml --env-file .env up -d # deploy
 ```

-## 5. Posting a tpa for the project and generating the first points
+## 5. Posting a TPA for the project and generating the first points
+You can find more information about that in [Local TPA Creation Quickstart](../tpa-creation)